 Be super specific when giving your Kudos so the recipient knows it was earned -- you’re not just being phony and pretend and passing off fake Kudos to everyone.
 You can give Kudos online, in an email, or written on a Kudos card, or be old-fashioned and use word of mouth!
 Since we’re focused on fame and recognition here, though, best practices suggest you should be loud about it and let the whole office know that employee X did something wonderful.

-When you need some Kudos inspiration or even just a pick-me-up -- Kudos images and Kudos gifs can be very helpful.
+When you need some kudos inspiration or just a pick-me-up, kudos images, and gifs can be beneficial.
 It's like searching the grocery store card aisle for that perfect Thank you card.
-Except that these gifs are funnier, they're free, and you've got a much bigger selection to choose from.
-A few favorite sources for Kudos images:
+Except that these gifs are funnier, they're free, and you've got a much more extensive selection.
+A few favorite sources for kudos images:

-Kudos software allows employees to Kudos each other with Kudos cards via a platform, Kudos apps, Kudos software, or Kudos dashboards.
-They're designed to help Kudos culture survive in virtual workplaces by allowing team members from around the world to kudize one another and share kudo-able moments without ever leaving their screens.
-But they're not just about remote work, Kudos software can be extremely effective in a traditional workplace as well, and can save you money on traditional thank you cards.
+Employee recognition platforms that include kudos software allow employees to share kudos with each other.
+For example, employees can share kudos cards, a kudos gif, and friendly recognition on "Feedback Friday."
+They're designed to help share appreciation and build a company culture in virtual workplaces by allowing team members worldwide to share kudos and kudo-able moments without ever leaving their screens.
+But they're not just about remote work.
+Kudos software can also be highly effective in a traditional workplace and can save you time and money on traditional thank-you cards.

-The free Slack app Matter is a natural choice for Kudos software because it fits seamlessly into the workplace software you're probably already using: Slack.
-If someone gets a Kudos, they know who it came from and can feel that encouragement all day long.
+The Slack and Teams app, Matter, is a natural choice for Kudos software because it fits seamlessly into your workplace software.
+If someone gets a kudos, they know who it came from and can feel that encouragement all day long.
 If you want a summary of all the amazing things going on in your company, just display the complete docket of all Kudos given out by everyone in Slack.
 It's like magic!
 The app also has some handy feedback options where team members can both request and give constructive feedback; there’s nothing like knowing exactly where you’ve gone wrong and how to fix it.